verdaux/BookNotes/Phrases/Impressors 20.md

 - [ ] The canvas of a lifetime's connections would have acquired the patina of another generation.
 - [ ] He a creature of shadows, and she an animal that craved the spotlight
 - [ ] He can spend his life nurturing unuttered yearnings.
 - [ ] All neighbours use shared resources.
 They are not necessarily your enemy.
 They need neighbours to keep fighting so that they can keep them poor.
+The cat gets to eat the cake while the monkeys quarrel.